Morwenn/cpp-gray/_posts/2016-11-06-harold-lucal-addition.markdown

 and converting the result back to a Gray code.
 Which isn't surprising either since we're comparing a $$ O(n) $$ algorithm to a $$ O(\log{n}) $$ one in the end.

-It's also worse noting that this algorithm does not provide a circular behaviour on overflow.
+It's also worth noting that this algorithm does not provide a circular behaviour on overflow.

   [cpp-gray]: https://github.com/Morwenn/cpp-gray